-LIQUIDITY AND CAPITAL RESOURCES.
-As of June 30, 2000 the Company had cash and marketable securities of approximately \$68.3 million.
-During the year ended June 30, 2000 the Company generated approximately \$29.9 million in cash from operations compared to \$9.1 million generated during the year ended June 30, 1999.
-The increase in cash generated from operations is attributable primarily to the Company's improved profitability.
-The Company's days sales, based on revenues of each calendar quarter, decreased from 88 days at the end of 1999 to 70 days at the end of 2000.
-This decrease in days sales was due to the resolution of a supplier issue at the end of fiscal year 1999, which had delayed shipments until the last few weeks of the fourth quarter.
-Consequently, the accounts receivable balance at June 30, 1999 was inflated.
+LIQUIDITY AND CAPITAL RESOURCES

+As of June 30, 2001, the Company had cash and marketable securities of approximately \$95.6 million.
+During the year ended June 30, 2001, the Company generated approximately \$26.1 million in cash from operations compared to \$30.7 million generated during the year ended June 30, 2000.
+The decrease in cash generated from operations is attributable primarily to the Company's increase in current assets, particularly trade receivables.
+Trade receivables increased significantly at June 30, 2001 due to a large percentage of the fourth quarter shipments delivered during the last few weeks of the year.
+Overall, the Company's days sales, based on revenues of each calendar quarter, decreased from 70 days at the end of 2000 to 64 days at the end of 2001.

-In September, 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
+In September 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
 AgileVision provides broadcasters and cable providers equipment to optimize their DTV investment and develop new broadband media commerce revenue streams, including master control systems that permit broadcasters to perform multiple functions on a single platform that previously would have required the engineering and integration of numerous discrete products and systems.
-The Company's total contribution to AgileVision was \$3.5 million in cash.
-During the year ended June 30, 2000, the Company recognized \$3.7 million in expenses related to the operation of AgileVision.
-The Company has funded the losses of AgileVision to date and as of June 30, 2000 intends to continue to fund this venture.
-No expenses were recognized during the year ended June 30, 1999.
+The Company's investment in AgileVision during the year ended June 30, 2001 and 2000 amounted to \$3.4 million and \$3.5 million, respectively.
+On July 13, 2001, the Company's board of directors approved an additional investment of up to \$1 million for the purpose of continuing to fund the AgileVision operations.